 Management and protection of registered town and village greens

-Defra published guidance which answers some of the questions which we most frequently get asked in relation to the management and protection of town and village greens.
+Defra published guidance (PDF, 117KB, 10 pages) which answers some of the questions which we most frequently get asked in relation to the management and protection of town and village greens.

 Study of town and village greens registration system